tan200224/Research_Blog/Experiments/FourFold64.md

 Also, something that I noticed is the best metric is always found when the epochs are less than 100.
 Does that mean the model also learned well enough with 100 epochs?

 # Question
-Issues with the testing loss
+Issues with the test loss

 Should We register for CVPR?